 Everest Base Camp Trek in March

-Everest base camp trek in March is one of the best months throughout the year.
-It is called a peak trekking season in Nepal.
+The Everest base camp trek in March is one of the best months throughout the year.
+It is called the peak trekking season in Nepal.
 Similarly, March signals the arrival of the spring season.
 The weather is beautiful and clear.
 The stunning mountains, magnificent snowcapped peaks, beautiful lakes, and glaciers look very clear and closer.
 The temperature is neither hotter nor colder in March in Nepal, but there would be a chance of a cold environment at night in the higher elevation.

 During March in Nepal, the Everest trails and teahouses are crowded.
 The visitors seem busy here and there looking at the Himalayas, clicking photos, and enjoying food in front of the gorgeous mountain scenes.

 The Everest base camp trek in April is the best idea, ever gives a thrilling experience.
 This is the perfect EBC trekking time in Nepal.
 The days stretch longer day by day and the nights get shorter.
 So, the skies seem mostly clear.
 The vivid views of mountains are the primary feature of the spring season.
 The colorful flora and fauna and wildlife make Everest trekking more adventurous during the month of April.

 Although the temperature is a bit hot in Kathmandu, it remains a little cold in higher altitude places like the Everest Base Camp.
 Therefore, there would not be a chance of rain in the mountain.
 In the same way, there are barely any chances of snow due to the humidity increment.

 Everest Base Camp Trek in May